Essiac Tea for Cancer Patients: Potential Benefits, Usage, and Side Effects

 The tea can be used with conventional therapies such as chemotherapy and radiation and other alternative therapies.

-Possible Side Effects
+What are the Possible Side Effects of Essiac Tea

-There is a small incidence of side effects of Essiac Tea.
 These side effects can include fatigue, loss of appetite, nausea, and vomiting.
 Some patients have also experienced diarrhea and constipation, although taking the tea as directed can help minimize side effects.

 Looking to Buy Essiac Tea?